 What is Black Matt effect Ceramic Glaze?
 Where can I buy pottery to paint it?
-How to achieve amazing mat effects on the surface and pottery figures to paint
+Do you believe in good glazes black really

-Many people want to know what is glaze.
-Glazing is a technique that requires:
+Many people want to know what black glaze ceramics is.
+Matt glaze stoneware dinnerware is a technique that requires:

-Liquid Glaze is perfect for brush on.
+Liquid Black Glaze is perfect for brush on.
 It should be coated 2-3 times with a soft brush after the first fire.
 After drying please fire between 1000-1080°C. Shake and stir very well prior to use.
-If the glaze becomes thickened over time simply add water and stir thoroughly.
+If the black glaze pottery becomes thickened over time simply add water and stir thoroughly.

-What is a glaze, what is antiquing and other Q/A for painting and glazing can be found in the section: Paint and Glaze.
+What is black glaze ceramics, what is antiquing and other Q/A for painting and glazing can be found in the section: Paint and Glaze.

 Quantity: 40 g.
 (1.41 oz.)